pmean/build-website/text/04/enumerative.md

 > Some resources are May 2001 presentation by Lloyd Provost, [Use of
 > experimental Design in Analytic
 > Studies](http://www.sematech.org/resources/stats/symposia/qp2001/invited/provost.pdf),
-> and a September 1997 presentation by Anthony Cutler, [Deming\'s Vision
+> and a September 1997 presentation by Anthony Cutler, [Deming's Vision
 > Applied to Probabilistic Risk
 > Analysis](http://www.sigma-engineering.co.uk/praqual.shtml) and a web
 > page by Jonathan Siegel on the [Shewhart-Deming Critique of Classical